uamv/glance-that/readme.txt

 1. Glance That: At a Glance

 == Changelog ==

+= 3.5 =
+* Fixes bug preventing access to Glanc That settings in some browsers.

+= 3.4 =
+* Allow application of current glance configuration to all existing and new users.
+* Change UI of adding/removing glances
+* Few small bug fixes

 = 3.3 =
 * Fix layout bug when no posts or no pages.